Understanding Noise Figure (NF): When It Matters and When It Doesn’t

 - In low-noise, quiet environments

-❌ NF is overrated:
+❌ NF is often overrated:

-- In urban QRM zones
+- In urban QRM zones where interference dominates

-- When CMR is poor
+- When common-mode noise suppression is poor

 A 1 dB NF won’t save you if your antenna hears more streetlights than sky.